Why discipline is important to treat depression

 The sentence, "tips and tricks" made with scrabble blocks.

-2. Use visual cues: Place reminders such as sticky notes on the mirror to reinforce daily actions.
+Place reminders, such as sticky notes, on the mirror to reinforce daily actions.

 It’s the discipline that makes it possible to recover and to achieve your dreams, after all.